 Hello.

-It’s been over 15 years since I’ve told stories of other people.
-Now I finally know why.
+It’s been over 15 years since I’ve told stories.

-And so I started traveling
+And so I started traveling.

-After my BA studies at Tartu University (Estonia), I went to Australia for a year.
-I wanted to practice my English but returned to being liberated from the need to be seen as someone highly accomplished.
+Australia showed me how meaningless titles and tags are.
+I was liberated from the need to be seen as a highly accomplished journalist.
+Being always human comes first, I realised.
 Biking through the bushes and hitchhiking alone on a faraway continent can do that to you.
-Nobody seemed to care that I used to write for an Estonian weekly or that I had met an Estonian minister.
-They could barely find my country on a map.
-I was free!
-I could finally explore the world outside dusty newsrooms.
+Nobody seemed to care that I used to write for Estonia’s prestigious weekly or that I had met ministers.
+They could barely find my country on a map!

 Born and brewed in Estonia, I now landed and nested in Moldova.